arun-kr-reddy/notes/computer_architecture.md

 **handling other branch types:**
 1. **call:** easy to predict, always taken and single target address, calls marked in BTB and target predicted by BTB
-2. **return:** can be called from many points in code (indirect branches), usually return matches a call so use a stack to predict return address (retun address stack), push return (next instruction) address to stack when call fetched, pop stack asnd use the address as its predicted target when return fetched
+2. **return:** can be called from many points in code (indirect branches), usually return matches a call so use a stack to predict return address (return address stack), push return (next instruction) address to stack when call fetched, pop stack and use the address as its predicted target when return fetched
 3. **indirect:** register-indirect branches have multiple targets, two ideas - predict the last resolved target as the next fetch address and use history based target prediction

 **branch prediction latency:** need to generate next fetch address for the next cycle, more complex predictors are more accurate but slower